Bio:

 A third track "Answer Your Phone" was recorded during the sessions.

-The producer for this session was Bert Berns, who'd already
+The producer was Bert Berns, who'd already

 done Them's immortal "Here Comes The Night".